cchitsiang/awesome-stars/topics.md

 - [TibixDev/winboat](https://github.com/TibixDev/winboat) - Run Windows apps on 🐧 Linux with ✨ seamless integration
 - [bytebot-ai/bytebot](https://github.com/bytebot-ai/bytebot) - Bytebot is a self-hosted AI desktop agent that automates computer tasks through natural language commands, operating within a containerized Linux desktop environment.
-- [metorial/mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
+- [metorial/metorial](https://github.com/metorial/metorial) - Connect any AI model to 600+ integrations; powered by MCP 📡 🚀
 - [xpipe-io/xpipe](https://github.com/xpipe-io/xpipe) - Access your entire server infrastructure from your local desktop
 - [glanceapp/glance](https://github.com/glanceapp/glance) - A self-hosted dashboard that puts all your feeds in one place
 - [labring/sealos](https://github.com/labring/sealos) - The Intelligent Cloud OS.
 Use AI to automate the full lifecycle of your development and production environments, from provisioning custom dev stacks and deploying self-optimizing databases (MySQL, Pos